Nicholas-Floyd/UIowaProjects/README.md

-# University of Iowa projects -Nicholas Floyd
+# University of Iowa Projects – Nicholas Floyd

 ## Overview

-This repository has some of the projects I worked on over the course of my undergraduate career at Iowa for my Computer Science Engineering degree.
-This mostly only includes major projects and leaves out smaller things I worked on inbetween.
-Unfortuately some of my past projects have been lost or the account containing the submissions have been shutdown so this is a list of what I still have.
-In each folder there will be a README that goes more in depth on the project compared to what is written on this README.
+This repository showcases a selection of major projects I completed during my undergraduate studies in Computer Science and Engineering at the University of Iowa.
+While it doesn’t include every project I worked on—some were lost or submitted through systems that are no longer accessible—it represents the most impactful work I still have available.

+Each folder contains a separate project with its own `README.md` that goes into greater detail about the implementation, goals, and lessons learned.

+---

-## CS:1210 Tweet Finder
+## CS:1210 – Tweet Finder

-This project was one of the first projects I did in my career and involved using multiple API's to find the location of where a user tweeted something on google maps.
+One of my earliest projects, this application integrates multiple APIs (Google Maps & Twitter) to map tweets based on geolocation data.
+It features a Python GUI and dynamic map updates.

+---

-## CS:4400 Hospital Management
+## CS:4400 – Hospital Management

-This project for my database systems class and focused more on the use of stored procedures and making and editing tables using MySql.
+A full-stack database project focused on MySQL schema design, stored procedures, and data normalization (3NF).
+Includes a Flask frontend with user authentication, patient-physician scheduling, and admin views.

+---

-## CS:5800 Election Website
+## CS:5800 – Election Website

-This project was for Fundamentals of Software Engineering where I worked in a group setting to heavily mimic a work enviornment for our project.
-This involved multiple meetings with our client (Professor and TA), and using an AGILE process while using everything we have learned for software development over the years.
+This was a capstone-style software engineering project built in a group using the AGILE process.
+It includes a full-stack web app for managing and conducting elections, built with Flask and PostgreSQL.
+We conducted weekly meetings with our client (Professor/TA) to simulate a real-world development cycle.

+---

-## ECE:3360 Embedded Project
+## ECE:3360 – Embedded AC Control System

-This project was my final project for my embedded systems class.
-The goal was to make an ac system be able to automatically start and stop when reading certain temperatues aswell as having a RTC so users could set what time they want the system to shutoff or on.
+An embedded systems project using an Arduino Uno, AHT20 temperature sensor, RTC module, and LCD.
+The system allows users to configure time-based auto-shutoff/on behavior and monitor temperature thresholds using both hardware and software controls.

+---

-## ECE:4880 Portfolio Website
+## ECE:4880 – Portfolio Website

-This project was the last project from my first semester Senior Design class which involved creating a portfolio website my group.
+A group project aimed at building a personal portfolio website for each team member.
+I handled all backend logic, including login functionality, password reset flows, and contact forms using Flask.
+The frontend used a template, though some CSS issues remain unresolved.

+---

-## ENGR:1100 Laser Maze
+## ENGR:1100 – Laser Maze

-This project had the goal of making a STEM toy in which we made a laser maze.
+This was my first multi-week group project.
+The goal was to build a STEM toy, and we created a laser maze puzzle where users place mirrors to reflect a laser onto a target.
+Our project was voted best in class.

+---

+Feel free to explore each folder for a deeper look at the code and reports behind each project!